gleasonw/gallicaGetter/README.md

 # SRU Examples

-Retrieve the number of occurrences of "Victor Hugo" across the Gallica archive from 1800 to 1900, by year, running 30 requests in parallel.
+Retrieve the number of volumes with >= 1 mention of "Victor Hugo" across the Gallica archive from 1800 to 1900, by year, running 30 requests in parallel.

 ```python
 import gallicaGetter